Kevga/BeatSaberCinema/README.md

 You can find all of these in ModAssistant.

 ### 2. Download Pre-Configured Maps (*optional*)
 The plugin includes more than 70 video configurations for you to try.
-For your convenience, here are a few examples:
+Here are a few examples:

 - [Madeon - The Prince \[Bearly & dgrj4life\]](https://beatsaver.com/beatmap/110ac)
 - [2WEI feat.
 Edda Hayes - Warriors \[halcyon12\]](https://beatsaver.com/beatmap/8e98)